-Your credit history: The easiest way to define credit history is how long you've had credit and how well you've handled it.
+The easiest way to define credit history is how long you've had credit and how well you've handled it.
 The longer you've had credit, the better.
-Lenders look for a consistent history of paying your bills on time.
-They don't just look at credit card or loan payments.
-Lenders may also check to see that you've paid your phone, cable, cell phone, rent and utility bills on time.
+Lenders also look for a consistent history of paying your bills on time.
 A pattern of late or missed payments makes you less creditworthy in most lenders' eyes.
-While some may still offer you a loan or credit card, your interest rate will be higher than a person with a better credit history.
+While some may still offer you a loan or credit card, your interest rate could be higher than a person with a better credit history.

-How much money you make: Lenders compare how much you earn each month with your living expenses and debts, such as rent or mortgage, utilities, food, other loan payments and so on.
+Some lenders compare how much you earn each month with your living expenses and debts, such as rent or mortgage, utilities and other loan payments.
 How much money you have left after paying these bills helps them decide if you have enough income to take on more debt.
 Many lenders look for a debt ratio (how much you earn compared to how much you owe) of less than 40%.
-For some types of loans, you will need to provide proof of your income, such as pay stubs or tax W-2 forms.
+For some types of loans, you may need to provide proof of income, such as pay stubs or tax W-2 forms.

-Available collateral: In some cases, a lender will allow you to use property you own, such as a car or home, to secure a loan.
-It's important to remember, however, that if you use collateral to get a loan, if you do not make your required payments the lender can take your home or car as payment on the loan.
+In some cases, a lender will allow you to use property you own, such as a car or home, to secure a loan.
+It's important to remember, however, that if you use collateral to get a loan, and you don’t make your required payments the lender can take your home or car as payment on the loan.